Seattle Truck Accident Lawyers

 A: Yes, under Washington State law, you technically have three years from the date of the commercial truck accident or discovery of the damages from the accident to pursue an injury claim.
 In order to protect your rightful claim, it is strongly suggested that you seek legal advice as soon as possible.
 The longer you wait, the weaker your claim may be.
 There are many exceptions, so do not hesitate to get in touch with Hardwick & Pendergast, P.S., to discuss your situation.

 A: No. It is likely that the insurance adjustor will want to settle for the lowest amount possible.
 Depending on the severity of the crash and the damages you have suffered, you may be entitled to a significant amount more than they initially offer.
 The insurance companies involved (even your own) are more concerned with their bottom line than ensuring your financial costs are covered.
 The legal team at Hardwick & Pendergast, P.S., can determine the maximum amount you deserve and will negotiate on your behalf.
 Let our team hold the negligent trucker, trucking company, or other party responsible for what you have had to endure.

-A: You may still be able to recover compensation in a personal injury or wrongful death claim, depending on the degree of your fault.
+A: You may still be able to recover compensation in a personal injury or wrongful death claim, depending on the degree of your fault (for example if you were found to be in the truck driver's blind spot).
 Washington follows a legal doctrine known as "comparative negligence," which means your final settlement or verdict will be reduced based on your percentage of fault for the crash.
 For example, if the court awards you $10,000 but finds that you were 25% at fault; your final award would be reduced to $7,500.

 Seattle Truck Accident Lawyers: Protecting Your Rights, Proving Negligence